crodrigoquero/C4Imaging/README.md

 3. __C4ImagingNetCore.BackEnd__: [removal inminent] All the project functionality will moved to "Helpers" project.
 4. __C4ImagingNetCore.Helpers__: Cotains a few helper classes and enums.
 5. __C4ImagingNetCore.UI__:[removal inminent] Console app for manual testing in the early stages of the project
-6. __C4ImagingNetCore.Workflow.Srv__: The first WorkFlow Node I've created.
+6. __C4ImagingNetCore.Workflow.Srv__: The first WorkFlow State I've created.

 *__REMARKS__: A better project naming convention must be applied (domain-based also).
 This list will be updated periodically.*